General Academic Regulations

 58-89 credits attempted – below 1.95 cumulative GPA

 90+ credits attempted – below 2.0 cumulative GPA

 Students may be placed on academic probation for successive semesters if there is evidence that they are making progress toward the 2.0 cumulative GPA degree requirement.
 Failure to make substantial progress toward the 2.0 cumulative GPA requirement may result in academic dismissal.

-The student placed on academic probation is informed by letter.
-A copy of this letter is sent to the student’s parents or guardian and to the student’s academic advisor.
+The student placed on academic probation is informed by email.
+A printed copy of this email is sent to the student’s parents or guardian and the advisor is notified.